vvv-school/assignment_inverse-kinematics/README.md

 - **Primary task**: reach the target position with the tip of the manipulator.
 - **Secondary task**: align the tip frame along with the target frame.

+:warning: The test will verify the capabilities of your controller in different conditions, assigning you **scores** according to the recorded performance, considering in particular cases where the primary and secondary tasks cannot be achieved at the same time or even cannot be fully completed.
+In the latter setting, the test will evaluate the **best effort** made to attain the primary task exclusively.

 An example of a successful control is visible in the animation below:

 ![robot](/misc/robot.gif)